edwardhj/TravelGram/README.md

 [db-schema]: ./database_schema.png

-## TravelTok API Documentation
+## TravelGram API Documentation

-Listed below are all the endpoints of the backend for TravelTok
+Listed below are all the endpoints of the backend for TravelGram

 ## User Authentication/Authorization